prijatelj/compute_scripts/gpu/index.md

 Sam says we have access to titanxp # 13 and 14.

+### Other Queues

+Putting other non-gpu queues here for future reference.
+These go under `#$ -q queue_name`

+- 'debug'
+    + 24 cores, 64GB of RAM.
+1 hour only, no limit on cores. normal priority.
+    + public
+- 'long@@cvrl' or 'long@@cvrl_cpu'
+    + for CPU machines for CVRL use only.

+Checking nodes in use: `nodesInUse.sh queue`.
+Checking free nodes: `freenodes.sh queue`

 ## Example usage
 `qsub -q gpu@@cvrl_gpu -pe smp 4 -l gpu_card=1 myjob.job`